 Sibson says the road passed just to the south of the Orchard here, but where was the orchard? – the 1849 map shows two.
 We visited the site in March 2003 with our resistivity meter, we decided to scan a broad area right across the field.
 Our survey produced two anomalies but further investigations revealed the more southerly anomaly corresponded with a sandstone outcrop mark on a geological map.
 The northerly one however was more promising but at the time we were unable to get permission to dig.

 It is probably the most visibly represented sections of the road appearing on the 6 inch OS map of 1849, showing the road across Amberswood Common in an area now occupied by Walmsley Park in Higher Ince.
-In the mid 19th century Sibson describes the Road here as
+In the 1830’s Sibson describes the Road here as

 “ ..still very visible … In many places it is fourteen yards in breadth: the ridge of the Road is broad and round: the grass on the line.. is paler green; and, wherever this.. is cut into, bright gravel of the Road is found in abundance.
 At the north end of Amberswood Common, near Common Nook, the high ridge of the Road, and its thick coat of gravel, are very prominent.”

-Not long after this account was written the line of the road was cut in two by the L & Y Railway.
-The land to the southeast became the site of a colliery and in the 1920’s a portion of it was opencast.
-Our only hope therefore, rested on the northwest side of the railway but, because this is now a public park, our chances of excavating here seemed remote.
+About 30 years after this account was written the line of the road was cut in two by the L & Y Railway.
+The land to the southeast became the site of a colliery and in the 1920’s a portion of it was opencast (and now covered by landfill).
+Our only hope therefore, rested on the northwest side of the railway but, as this was converted into a public park, our chances of excavating here seemed remote.

 But was this part of the Roman Road?
 The council’s offer of an excavator to open up larger trenches across the suspected area was great but as the site was wooded, the main problem was to get the machine in.
 Eventually we settle for one long trench and two smaller trenches running parallel at roughly ten metres apart.